computer-lab/computerlab.io/source/_posts/deploying-headless-wordpress-on-gcp.md

 title: Deploying Headless WordPress + React Starter Kit on Google Cloud Platform
 date: 2018-12-17
 category: Notes
-lede: Most people like WordPress.
-Most developers like JSON APIs and React.
+lede: Most content editors know and like WordPress.
+Developers like JSON APIs and React.
 Here's how to robustly deploy the best of both worlds to the cloud.
-author: Patrick Steadman and Mark Neuberger
+author: Patrick Steadman and Mark Neuburger
 published: true
 ---